-Mattia Minotti University of Bologna Cesena, Italy Email: mattia.minotti@studio.unibo.it Andrea Santi DEIS, University of Bologna Cesena, Italy Email: a.santi@unibo.it Alessandro Ricci DEIS, University of Bologna Cesena, Italy Email: a.ricci@unibo.it
+Mattia Minotti University of Bologna Cesena, Italy

+Email: mattia.minotti@studio.unibo.it

+Andrea Santi

+DEIS, University of Bologna

+Cesena, Italy

+Email: a.santi@unibo.it

+Alessandro Ricci

+DEIS, University of Bologna

+Cesena, Italy

+Email: a.ricci@unibo.it

-Abstract-We believe that agent-oriented programming languages and multi-agent programming technologies provide an effective level of abstraction for tackling the design and programming of mainstream software applications, in particular those that involve the management of asynchronous events and concurrency.
-In this paper we support this claim in practice by discussing the use of a platform integrating two main agent programming technologies - Jason agent programming language and CArtAgO environment programming framework - to the development of Web Client applications.
+Abstract-We believe that agent-oriented programming languages and multi-agent programming technologies provide an effective level of abstraction for tackling the design and programming of mainstream software applications, besides being techniques effective for dealing with (Distributed) Artificial Intelligence problems.
+In this paper we support this claim in practice by discussing the use of a platform integrating two main agent programming technologies - Jason agent programming language and CArtAgO environment programming framework - to the development of Web 2.0 applications.
 Following the cloud computing perspective, these kinds of applications will more and more replace desktop applications, exploiting the Web infrastructure as a common distributed operating system, raising however challenges that are not effectively tackled - we argue - by mainstream programming paradigms, such as the objectoriented one.

-I. INTRODUCTION
+I. Introduction

-The value of Agent-Oriented Programming (AOP) [24] - including Multi-Agent Programming (MAP) - is often remarked and evaluated in the context of Artificial Intelligence (AI) and Distributed AI problems.
-This is evident, for instance, by considering existing agent programming languages (see [5], [7] for comprehensive surveys) - whose features are typically demonstrated by considering AI toy problems such as block worlds and alike.
+The value of Agent-Oriented Programming (AOP) [21] - including Multi-Agent Programming (MAP) - is often remarked and evaluated in the context of Artificial Intelligence (AI) and Distributed AI problems.
+This is evident, for instance, by considering existing agent programming languages (see [6], [7] for comprehensive surveys) - whose features are typically demonstrated by considering AI toy problems such as block worlds and alike.
 Besides this view, we argue that the level of abstraction introduced by AOP is effective for organizing and programming software applications in general, starting from those programs that involve aspects related to reactivity, asynchronous interactions, concurrency, up to those involving different degrees of autonomy and intelligence.
-In that context, an important example is given by Web Client applications, which share more and more features with desktop applications, combining their better user experience with all the benefits provided by the Web, such as distribution, openness and accessibility.
-This kind of applications are at the core of the cloud computing vision.
+In that context, an important example is given by Web 2.0 applications, which share more and more features with desktop applications, combining their better user experience with all the benefits provided by the Web, such as distribution, openness and accessibility.
+Applications of this kind are at the core of the cloud computing vision.

-In this paper we show this idea in practice by describing a platform for developing Web Client applications using agent programming technologies, in particular Jason for programming agents and CArtAgO for programming the environments where agents work.
-We refer to the integrated use of Jason and CArtAgO as JaCa and its application for building Web Client application as JaCa-Web.
+In this paper we show this idea in practice by describing a platform for developing Web 2.0 applications using agent programming technologies, in particular Jason for programming agents and CArtAgO for programming the environments where agents work.
+We refer to the integrated use of Jason and CArtAgO as JaCa and its application for building Web 2.0 application as JaCa-Web.
 Besides describing the platform, our aim here is to discuss the key points that make

 JaCa and - more generally - agent-oriented programming a suitable paradigm for tackling main complexities of software applications, advanced Web applications in this case, that - we argue - are not properly addressed by mainstream programming languages, such as object-oriented ones.
-In that, this work extends a previous one [14] where we adopted a Java-based framework called simpA [23] to this end, replaced in this paper Jason so as to exploit the features provided by strong agency, in particular by the Belief-Desire-Intention (BDI) architecture.
+In that, this work extends a previous one [12] where we adopted a Java-based framework called simpA [20] to this end, replaced in this paper Jason so as to exploit the features provided by the Belief-Desire-Intention (BDI) architecture.

 The remainder of the paper is organised as follows.
 First, we provide a brief overview of JaCa (Section II) programming model and platform.
-Then, we discuss the use of JaCa for developing Web Client applications (Section III), remarking the advantages compared to existing state-of-the art approaches.
-To evaluate the approach we describe the design and implementation of a case study (Section IV), discussing, finally, related work (Section V) and open issues (Section VI).
+Then, we discuss the use of JaCa for developing Web 2.0 applications (Section III), remarking the advantages compared to existing state-of-the art approaches.
+To evaluate the approach, we describe the design and implementation of a case study (Section IV), and we conclude the paper by discussing related and future work (Section V).